 Divorce in Irving Park is never easy, even when both parties agree to most or all terms of the dissolution of their marriage.
 Yet for many married couples, divorce does happen.
 According to the American Psychological Association (APA), anywhere from 40% to 50% of marriages in the U.S. end in divorce, and that figure is higher when we take into account second and third marriages.

 When you are considering divorce or have just started the divorce process, it is necessary to have a strong advocate on your side with experience handling divorces in Cook County.
-A dedicated Irving Park divorce attorney at the Arami Law Office can discuss your case with you today.
+A dedicated Irving Park divorce attorney at Arami Law, Inc. can discuss your case with you today.

 The Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/) governs most issues that will arise in an Irving Park divorce.
 Our firm has experience handling many divorce matters, including but not limited to: